HoomanAshaari/expense-tracker/README.md

 ## Technical Decisions

+- For now, I only made used docker for running MySQL, one reason for that is because there is a challenge with making the current project dockerized (docker inside docker), because of the use of testcontainers.
+ Later we may address it.
 - I have used Spring boot 3 and Java 21, which are the LTS versions of them at this point.
 - Spring security with a combination of JWT has been used, which provides a stateless secure mechanism for authentication and authorization. (although